 The Strong Ministers Program has limited funds available to assist Teaching Elders, Stated Supply Pastors, and Certified Christian Educators serving in Shenandoah Presbytery.
 Please read the guidelines carefully and be prepared to participate in this program in a collegial spirit!

-DEADLINE FOR APPLICATION FOR THE SPRING 2020 DISBURSEMENT
+DEADLINE FOR APPLICATION FOR THE FALL 2020 DISBURSEMENT

 THIS IS A GRANT – NOT A LOAN!

 BACKGROUND: In 1948, the former Lexington Presbytery created a “Minister’s Revolving Loan Fund” for the purpose of providing low interest loans for Ministers purchasing homes (many for the first time) upon retirement.
 Over time, this fund has grown and gone through many changes.
 Most recently, it has been known as the “Minister’s Grant Fund”, and it has continued to provide assistance.

 Where applicable, Teaching Elders, full-time Certified Christian Educators, and Stated Supplies who qualify and are residing in West Virginia are asked to please apply first to the West Virginia Fund for Ministers before applying for a grant from the Strong Ministers Program.